off-by-some/homeworld/README.md

 git push                                          # on your desktop

-homeworld init git@github.com:you/dotfiles.git    # on your laptop, once homeworld install                                 # same zshrc, same everything
+homeworld init git@github.com:you/dotfiles.git    # on your laptop, once
 ```

-From now on, `homeworld update --dependencies --install` on any machine pulls your latest setup and rebuilds.
+That first laptop command clones the setup repository, records it, and installs the same zshrc.
+From then on, `homeworld update --dependencies --install` on any machine fetches your latest setup and rebuilds.
 That's the loop.
 Everything else in this README is about what you can put inside a module, and what Homeworld guarantees when it builds one.

 ## Where Homeworld Applies